mahbubrahman/simple-transit-system/README.md

 system.
 A different combination of MBTA api can be used to read the required resources.
 In this implementation, I read the MBTA routes I am interested about (by using filter) and then for each route, read the rest of the dataset in a single GET using nested include feature of jsonapi.
 This allows me to avoid the N+1 requests to read the dataset transit system requires for initialization.
-Use of nested includes makes the filtering of initial route read with or without filter less concerning as all it needs is the route id to make the next read.
+Use of nested includes makes the filtering of initial read for routes with or without filter is less of a concern as all it needs is the route id to make the next read.
 See `MbtaTransitSystemInitializer.initialize` method for more details.

 `simple.transitsystem.mbta.Mbta` class has a main method to read the data from MBTA api endpoints.
 It also initializes